mhedfeld/Pixel-Portfolio/README.md

 ----------------

 DISCLAIMER!
-THIS CODE IS NOT YET FINISHED AND WILL SHOW FLAWS AS SUCH!
+THIS CODE IS NOT YET FINISHED AND WILL SHOW FLAWS AS SUCH!<br>
-THERE MIGHT BE CODE THAT DOES NOTHING AT ALL, LEFT INSIDE!
+THERE MIGHT BE CODE THAT DOES NOTHING AT ALL, LEFT INSIDE!<br>

-This is a very basic Website consisting of HTML and CSS only.
+This is a very basic Website consisting of HTML and CSS only. <br>
-Each Page (Home, About, Contact) has its individual styling sheet.
-Media Queries have been implemented to achieve a very "basic" responsive layout.
+Each Page (Home, About, Contact) has its individual styling sheet.<br> Media Queries have been implemented to achieve a very "basic" responsive layout.
 -> They Currently do not support the smallest nor biggest screen sizes.
 -> This will be fixed in the following version.